Meet The Challenge... Become An Expert In Your Field

 - Applicants twice not selected must send a complete new application after the one year wait period.

-Send "New Packets" to: firstname.lastname@example.org
+Send "NEW PACKETS" to: firstname.lastname@example.org

-Updates for "Board Ready" packets to: email@example.com
+Send any "UPDATES" for packets to: email@example.com

-Send any corrections for status "R" packets to: firstname.lastname@example.org
+Send any "CORRECTIONS" for packets to: firstname.lastname@example.org

 PLEASE ENSURE ONLY IDENTIFIED CORRECTIONS ARE SUBMITTED.
 DO NOT PIECEMEAL CORRECTIONS NOR RESEND YOUR ENTIRE PACKET AS A CORRECTION!!!